 6. Ask your course instructor to sign the line ‘Budget Responsible Person or Advisor Approval’.

-7. Attach your "Mileage Cost Calculation Spreadsheet" and any parking receipts or bus passes to your Student Reimbursement Form.
+7. Attach your "Mileage Cost Calculation Spreadsheet" and any parking receipts or bus passes (as applicable) to your Student Reimbursement Form.

 8. Return in person or via campus mail to Office of Sustainability Initiatives, Murray-Herrick 212, MAIL 5026.